 Dolly Parton, born in Sevier County in the Smoky Mountains accepted a deal to become a co-owner of Silver Dollar City in 1982.
 The theme park became known as Dollywood in 1986, and was an overnight success.
 1.3 million people showed up on Dollywood’s opening day.
 Currently, Dollywood is Tennessee’s #1 ticketed attraction.

 Now it’s time to start planning!
-My Bearfoot Cabins offers a 3BR/5BA cabin that sleeps up to 16, a 2BR/2BA cabin that sleeps up to 11 and another 2BR/2BA cabin that sleeps up to 9.
+My Bearfoot Cabins offers a 3BR/5BA cabin that sleeps up to 16, and a 2BR/2BA cabin that sleeps up to 9.
 We are sure to have a cabin for your Escape To Times Past.
 All contact information is on the website.
-Call, Text, Email Pat today!
+Pat and Don Kirchhoefer, Owners 618-559-3915